Edition for Web Developers — Last Updated 3 June 2023

 Set finalSandboxFlags to the union of targetSnapshotParams's sandboxing flags and responsePolicyContainer's CSP list's CSP-derived sandboxing flags.

-Set responseOrigin to the result of determining the origin given response's URL, finalSandboxFlags, entry's document state's initiator origin, and null.
+Set responseOrigin to the result of determining the origin given response's URL, finalSandboxFlags, and entry's document state's initiator origin.

 If navigable is a top-level traversable, then:

-Set responseCOOP to the result of obtaining a cross-origin opener policy given response and request's reserved client.
+Set responseCOOP to the result of obtaining an opener policy given response and request's reserved client.

 If finalSandboxFlags is not empty and responseCOOP's value is not "unsafe-none